A helpful way of comprehending, underfitting and overfitting is as a balance between bias and variance.

 Do you have any questions about bias or variance?
 Leave a comment and ask your question.
 I’ll do my best to answer.

-To get all access to the source code used in all tutorials, leave your email address in any of the page’s subscription forms.
+access to the source codes used in all of the tutorials, leave your email address in any of the page’s subscription forms.

 We have listed some useful resources below if you thirst for more reading.

-To be notified when this next blog post goes live, be sure to enter your email address in the form below!
+To be notified when this next blog post goes live, be sure to enter your email address in the form!